smitbhavsar93/smitbhavsar93.github.io/README.md

 # Smit's Website
-This is my personal Website that I have created using HTML, CSS, and JavaScript.
+This is my personal website that I created using HTML, CSS, and JavaScript.
-# smitbhavsar.ca
+# smitbhavsar.com